 - Use head nets, long sleeves, and long pants if you venture into areas with high mosquito populations, such as salt marshes.

 - If there is a mosquito-borne disease warning in effect, stay inside from dusk to dawn to avoid being bitten.

 - Make sure window and door screens are “bug tight” and free of holes.

 - Replace your outdoor lights with yellow lights, which tend to attract fewer mosquitos than ordinary lights.

-The most rapid and effective pest control methods are those administered by trained pest control professionals.
-Contact a Pest Management, Inc. expert to discuss treatment options.
+The most rapid and efficient pest control methods are those administered by trained pest control professionals.
+Contact a Pest Management, Inc. expert to discuss treatment options ASAP.